Vet Nurse Unicorn (VNU) Required For Practice in NW London

 Be an RVN or 2nd year student nurse.

 Have a pointy horn growing from your forehead.

 Have an extreme love of galloping hard under rainbows.

 In return for being a great part of this team for 40 hours each week, we offer a great package including:

 Base salary from at £24,000 (if RVN) but negotiable based on your experience.

 Discounted pet care package.

-If you’ve managed to read all this and you are still interested plus your hooves are not a dreadful impediment to typing, then please send your CV and cover letter for the attention of Dr Dave Nicol at the Roundwood Vets Unicorn Recruitment Department to firstname.lastname@example.org.
-Or use the apply now button below.
+If you’ve managed to read all this and you are still interested plus your hooves are not a dreadful impediment to typing, then email your CV and cover letter explaining why you would be a great new team mate to Dr Dave Nicol at the Roundwood Vets email address firstname.lastname@example.org.

 Meet Becky one of our veterinary nurses.